Limelight Department: Soldiers of the Cross

+No motion picture film from Soldiers of the Cross is known to have survived, nor any text copies of the lecture’s narration.
+The National Library of Australia acquired glass slides of the production in 1953 and these are now held by the National Film and Sound Archive of Australia.

-The Federation of Australia
+Federation of Australia

 Soldiers of the Cross fortified the Limelight Department as a major player in the early film industry.
 However, Soldiers of the Cross would be dwarfed by Inauguration of the Australian Commonwealth, when the Limelight Department was commissioned to film the 1901 Federation of Australia.
 It was the hope of the New South Wales government that the film would prove an imperishable record of the event, though little of the footage still exists.
 Perry set up five cameras at various point of the procession route and had to use a fire carriage to move quickly from one camera to the next.

-The height of operation
+Height of the operation

-In order that Soldiers of the Cross could be seen by a wide audience, the Limelight Department created groups known as Biorama Companies.
-Teams of musicians, lecturers, and projectionists would travel throughout Australia presenting the material that the Limelight Department had produced.
-Screenings were generally held in local halls, but it was the Biorama Companies sometimes used the sides of buildings as screens so that passersby could see it.
+In order that Soldiers of the Cross could be seen by a wide audience, the Limelight Department created groups known as the Biorama Companies.
+Teams of musicians, lecturers and projectionists would travel throughout Australia presenting the material that the Limelight Department had produced.
+Screenings were generally held in local halls, but it was the Biorama Companies which sometimes used the sides of buildings as screens so those passing by could see it.

 When Herbert left the Salvation Army (taking the original Soldiers of the Cross material with him), he was replaced by Commissioner Thomas McKie.
 McKie encouraged the expansion of the Limelight Department, the creation of additional Biorama Companies and even the reshooting of Soldiers of the Cross in 1909, titled Heroes of the Cross.

 In addition to the evangelical material produced for the Biorama Companies, the Limelight produced many films for private clients and the government.
 Some of the most notable of these were films showing the royal visit of the Duke and Duchess of York for the opening of the first sitting of the Parliament of Australia (the session itself could not be filmed due to poor lighting), the visit of America's Great White Fleet, and the Victoria's Second Boer War Contingent leaving South Africa.

 Engaging in such private contracts was a way in which the Limelight Department raised capital to support its operation and the operation of other Salvation Army programs.